 My view on abortion

-I do not think that life begins at conception nor do I think it begins at first heartbeat.
+I do not think that life begins at conception, nor do I think it begins at first heartbeat.
 That said, I do not support abortion on demand.
-Approximately 63% of abortions occur in the first eight weeks, and 89% of abortions occur in the first trimester.
+Approximately 65% of abortions occur in the first eight weeks, and 88% of abortions occur in the first trimester.
 I do not support any law that restricts access to an abortion in the first trimester.
 Once fetus viability (the ability to live outside the womb) is established, I do not support the right to an abortion except when the life of the mother is at stake or there’s a severe fetal abnormality.

-I support the radical change of adoption laws in this country.
-The government should make it easy and affordable for people to adopt a child (after being thoroughly vetted).
-By changing the law, this will make it more likely for a woman with an unplanned pregnancy to carry the fetus to term.
-This would also put out of business adoption agencies, many of them Christian, that charge extortion level fees for an adoption.
+I support radical changes to adoption laws in this country.
+The government should make it easy and affordable for people to adopt children (after being thoroughly vetted).
+By changing the law, it is more likely that women with unplanned pregnancies will carry their fetuses to term.
+This would also put out of business adoption agencies — many of them Christian — that charge extortion-level fees for adoptions.

-God, the Bible, papal decrees, or religious rhetoric have no sway over me.
-Showing me bloody pictures of dismembered late-term aborted fetuses also have no effect on me.
-I know that only 1.2% of abortions occur after the 21st week.
-In 2011, 1.06 million abortions were performed in the United States.
-Roughly 12,000 abortions were performed from the 21st week to term.
+Neither God, the Bible, papal decrees, nor religious rhetoric have sway over me.
+Showing me bloody pictures of dismembered late-term aborted fetuses also has no effect on me.
+I know that only 1.3% of abortions occur after the twenty-first week.
+In 2017, 862,000 abortions were performed in the United States.
+That means, roughly 11,000 abortions were performed from the 21st week to term.
 Why don’t pro-lifers wave around pictures of zygotes or other pictures from the chronological time period when most abortions take place?
-Simple: such pictures wouldn’t excite, inflame, and manipulate the passions of the faithful like a bloody, gory picture of a dismembered fetus does.
+Simple: such pictures wouldn’t excite, inflame, and manipulate the passions of zygote worshipers like a bloody, gory picture of a dismembered fetus does.